 Clearly, parents prefer toys that have an educational aspect, but do kids like these too?
 Yes, they do.
 Over 1.5 billion children globally have been affected by school closures in 20203, leading to an increasing appreciation of education among kids.
 In France, 168% more tweens used YouTube to watch educational videos.
 Pairing parents’ preference for educational games with kids’ excitement for toys that provide instant learning, creates many opportunities for several industries.
 2021 might show notable innovation in the education sector, along with the growth of Edutainment1.

 The Power of Disney

 The world’s biggest entertainment company has proven to connect generations for years and years.
-In fact, our consumer research in EMEA shows that Disney is recognised as the number one well-known brand and 43% owns and/or uses a Disney product4.
+In fact, our consumer research in EMEA shows that Disney is recognized as the number one well-known brand and 43% own and/or use a Disney product4.

 The conscious kid

 Sustainability is a hot topic and today’s kids grow up with a clear mission; taking care of our planet.
 And this is encouraged by their parents, as 3 in 4 would like their child to learn more about sustainability4.
 Unlike their parents, kids aren’t passive observes but go beyond their aspirations; they genuinely act against the climate crisis.
 They expect brands to behave responsibly too and respond positively to eco-friendly brands.
 All of this has led to more interest in wooden toys around the world.
 At the New York Toy Fair, wooden and other sustainable toys were in high demand.

 It's the wonderful season and while it might be difficult to pick the best presents for your kids, which are fun and educational at the same time, don't be too hard on yourself.
 After all, the most important thing is connecting with your loved ones during the holidays.
 Although celebrations will look different this year, we wish you happy holidays!